 Graduation doesn’t need to be the end of your time with us.
-If you’d like to continue your studies, we offer a wide range of full-time and part-time postgraduate courses including MSc Urban Design and MSc Town Planning.
+If you’d like to continue your studies, we offer a wide range of full-time and part-time postgraduate courses including MSc Urban Design, MSc Conservation of Buildings and MSc Town Planning.

 Throughout the course, we’ll use a range of assessment methods to help measure your progress.
 These reflect the diverse range of skills that a successful architectural technologist needs.
 Besides exams, they include presentations, reports, portfolios and logbooks.